pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 As product variants are quite simple (2 fields), there is really no point in creating a separate page for editing them.
 Instead we would like to edit them inline from the same product form along with the product attributes.
-As each product can have many variants that means that we will have to handle more than one item and also adding new variants and deleting old ones.
+As each product can have many variants, it means that we will have to handle more than one item and also to add new variants and delete old ones.
 Let's address the problems one by one.

 ### Displaying multiple associations

-The `fields_for` method yields a block for each associated record and thus we don't need to change anything, but because we will need to reuse this form for the purpose of automatically adding new fields through JavaScript we will need to move it into a separate file.
+The `fields_for` method yields a block for each associated record and thus we don't need to change anything.
+But because we will need to reuse this form for the purpose of automatically adding new fields through JavaScript, we will need to move it into a separate file.
 We are going to create a new partial, called `_variant_fields.slim` containing just the variant fields, like this: